kartonfarkas/api_docs/source/suite/contacts/contact_create.rst

 Creating a New Contact
 ======================

-Info on creating a new contact.
+Info on creating a new contact and mapping their data to the correct fields, using the relevant Field IDs.

 Endpoint
 --------